JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

 ![](Overfit.svg)

 This figure shows data with quadratic dependence and a small added error.
-While the complex classifier (a polynomial of order 9) fits the data perfectly, the correct classifier (a polynomial of order 2) does not fit the data so well, but it is much better at predicting unseen samples.
+While the complex classifier (a polynomial of order 9) fits the data perfectly, the correct classifier (a polynomial of order 2) fits the data slightly worse, but it is much better at predicting unseen samples.
 The more complicated classifier overfits the data.

 #### Preventing overfitting